IntAsMi/Pickaxe---CSV-XLSX-Viewer/README.md

 # Pickaxe

 Pickaxe is a powerful and user-friendly data viewer and manipulation tool, now replacing Pandas library with the Polars library.
-It allows users to open, view, filter, analyze, and save large CSV and Excel files quickly, efficiently, all in a single executable file with no installation required.
+It allows users to open, view, filter, analyze, and save large CSV and Excel files quickly, efficiently, all in a single installer executable file for this application only is required.

 ## Features

--   **No Installation Required**: Pickaxe comes as a single `.exe` file, ready to use out of the box.
 -   **Polars-Powered Backend**: Utilizes the high-performance Polars DataFrame library for exceptional speed and memory efficiency.
 -   **Multi-format Support**: Open and read CSV, XLSX, XLS, XLSM, and XLSB files.
 -   **Large File Handling**: